What’s driving all the faculty strikes at Illinois public universities?

 Professors at three public universities in Illinois are either on strike or on the verge of striking this week following years of declining state investment in higher education.

-Faculty at Chicago State University walked off the job on Monday, faculty at Eastern Illinois followed on Thursday, and faculty at Governors State University plan to strike on Tuesday.
+Faculty at Chicago State University walked off the job last Monday, faculty at Eastern Illinois followed on Thursday, and faculty at Governors State University plan to strike on Tuesday.

 All three universities are regional institutions that serve significant numbers of students of color or students from low-income communities, and all three have had to do more with less as public funding has dropped over the years.
 At the same time, enrollment has fallen off dramatically at Chicago State and Eastern Illinois.